 Things to get while in Khari Baoli: Spices

-Obviously in the spice market, is an abundance of spices.
-But I mean seriously, if you can get it past your immigration, this is where to get it - just sayin'.
+Obviously in the spice market, there was an abundance of spices.
+But seriously, if you can get it past your immigration, this is where to get your souvenir spice shopping done – just sayin’.

-Indian food is famously spicy - and that does not always mean spicy-hot.
-Rather, it is flavourful, with the blend of very many different spices.
+Indian food is famously spicy – and that does not always mean spicy-hot.
+Rather, it is flavourful, with the blend of many different spices.

 If you know what to get, this is where you take advantage of the cheap prices and great range.
 There are spice sellers in the alleys and sellers in the street shops, and even by the footpaths.
 If I were to do this over, since Delhi was my last stop on this trip, I’d probably have taken orders beforehand from friends and family.

 The other thing I remember, was not as benign.
 It was a piece of Mughal history.